Tattoo and Copyright Project

 Grey Lines Exhibition

-Grey Lines was exhibited at Watt Space Gallery, Newcastle, Australia from 17 September-15 November 2025.
+Grey Lines premiered at Watt Space Gallery, Newcastle, Australia from 17 September-15 November 2025.
+It was subsequently exhibited at Queen Mary University of London, London from 1 – 2 June 2026.

 Grey Lines is an art + law installation.
 Uniquely conducted through professional tattooing practice; reflective practice (Schön, 1983), and embodied inquiry (Leigh and Brown, 2021) as a primary methodology for knowledge production—which is then examined against the lens of doctrinal and sociolegal analysis — Grey Lines is an investigation of authorship and copyright infringement in professional tattooing.
 Arising out of the copyright infringement case of Sedik v von Drachenberg (2024), where celebrity tattooist Kat Von D used a photograph jazz icon Miles Davis as a reference for a tattoo, this unique project uses a multisensory portrait of a tattoo studio and participatory activities to actively invite public involvement in the relationship between law, creative practice and society.
 It seeks to challenge traditional knowledge hierarchies in academia, create accessible opportunities for learning, and highlight the value and necessity of creative and collaborative methodologies to the broader community.